system40/Brick_Shooter/README.md

 # Brick Shooter
-A simple brick shooter game made with Java!
+A simple brick shooter game made with Java that has infinite levels!